 More recently, she has focused extensively on end-user interactions with systems that use machine learning algorithms.
 She has investigated mechanisms for and effects of enabling end users to understand and control email filters, text classifiers and music recommender systems.

 Dympna O’Sullivan obtained a PhD in Computer Science in 2006 and a BSc in Computer Science in 2002, both from University College Dublin, Ireland.
 Following that she spent 18 months working as a post-doctoral fellow in Health Informatics at The University of Ottawa, Canada.
-She joined City University London as a Senior Lecturer in Health Informatics in 2012 after working as a Lecturer in Computer Science at Aston University since 2008.
+She is a Senior Lecturer and Assistant Head of School at the School of Computer Science at Technical University Dublin City Campus.

 Dympna’s research is in the area of health informatics, clinical decision support systems and evidence-based medicine.
 In particular she is interested in managing the large volumes of data generated by today’s digital healthcare environments and in developing intelligent software systems to bridge the gaps between clinician’s information needs and the computational resources available to meet them.
 It involves the application of intelligent systems techniques including artificial intelligence, machine learning, information retrieval and ontological engineering.
 In addition, she is interested in knowledge management methodologies to address the problem of organizational knowledge-loss by using intelligence systems to capture and reuse knowledge from clinical tasks.